ECIP 1111: Olympia EVM and Protocol Upgrades Source

 4. Sustainable Protocol Funding

-Redirecting the BASEFEE to the Olympia Treasury establishes a transparent, non-inflationary mechanism for protocol-level funding, aligned with ECIP-1017’s fixed monetary schedule.
+Redirecting the BASEFEE to the Olympia Treasury establishes a transparent, immutable, non-inflationary mechanism for protocol-level funding, aligned with ECIP-1017’s fixed monetary schedule.
 This approach eliminates reliance on centralized entities or inflationary subsidies.
 This supports long-term client maintenance, infrastructure, and security as block rewards decline under ECIP-1017.
-It replaces reliance on centralized grants or off-chain foundations with a transparent, on-chain system governed by Olympia DAO.
+It replaces reliance on centralized grants or off-chain foundations with a transparent, on-chain system governed by Olympia DAO (ECIP-1113) through the Ethereum Classic Funding Proposal Process (ECIP-1114).

 While EIP-1559 originated on Ethereum, its inclusion here does not violate Ethereum Classic’s principles of immutability or censorship resistance.
 It is an optional transaction format that improves gas predictability, enables sustainable protocol funding, and aligns incentives — all without changing historical state or requiring trust in centralized actors.